DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$cookie=`: Blocks cookies with specific names.
 * `$cookie=` + `maxAge`: Changes the cookie to have an expiration time in seconds.
 * `$cookie=` + `same-site`: Changes the cookie to use the "Lax" mode of `samesite` known from the `Set-Cookie` browser HTTP response system.
+* `$mp4`: Seems to be equivalent to `$redirect=noopmp4`, but does not require any AdGuard trust rights.
+Allegedly to be obsoleted soon.

 ### AdGuard for [Windows/Mac/Android] only:

 * `!
 Description:`: Shows a description of the list's purpose, when the question mark next to the list in the AdGuard settings is hovered over.
 That being said, a description is convenient for users of all adblockers, if they're willing to look up a list's raw content.
 * `$network`: When applied to an IP address, it blocks all incoming requests from it, and not just when it's typed into a browser address bar.
-Individual ports can be specified.
+Individual ports can be specified with `:`.
 IPv6 addresses must be surrounded by square brackets.
 Can very easily break legitimate sites as collateral damage, and should be used very sparingly.
 * `@@` + `$jsinject`: Prevents `#%#` entries from working on that site.
 * `@@` + `$extensions`: Prevents AdGuard userscripts from working on that site.
 * `@@` + `$content`: Prevents `$$script` entries from working on that site.
 * `@@` + `$stealth`: Turns off Stealth Mode on that site.
-* `$mp4`: Seems to be equivalent to `$redirect=noopmp4`, but does not require any AdGuard trust rights.
 * `$replace`: Changes the text of text elements on a site.
 Supports and requires use of RegEx.
 Requires ridiculous amounts of trust rights and cannot be used in web-hosted lists.

 # Other particularly important usage notes

 * To make the text detection for `:-abp-contains` and `:has-text` case-insensitive, wrap the paranthesised text into `(/Example text/i)`.
-* The `"` in `[href="text"]` is optional, but *only* if the criteria text is only a single word.
+* The `"` in `[href="text"]` is optional, but *only* if the criteria text is only a single word and has no numbers.
 * `:style` and `{ }` does not allow changing `background-image` into a URL value.
 * It is claimed in [this comment](https://github.com/DandelionSprout/adfilt/issues/7#issuecomment-481978609) that Safari does not properly accept the use of `$third-party`.
 * Amazingly, using `!
 Redirect: ` in the intended target link's list, will cause an infinite loop that prevents the list from being loaded.
 * In Opera, the F12 filetree is not actually opened with F12 by default, but instead with Ctrl+Shift+I (Capital İ).

-¹ = Includes Nano Adblocker, uBlock Origin ≥1.14.0, AdGuard, AdNauseum, Adblock Plus version ≥3.1, and AdBlock.
+¹ = Includes Nano Adblocker, uBlock Origin ≥1.20.0, AdGuard, AdNauseum, Adblock Plus version ≥3.5, and AdBlock.
 It does **not** include AdGuard Home, Brave Browser, Slimjet, uBlock non-Origin, Tracking Protection List, or Blokada, whose syntax supports are considerably inferior to the above list.